klevi43/GMBackend/README.md

 <a name="Set"></a>
 ## Set Related Functionality
 Looking for a GET method to see your sets?
-Go to the [Get a Workout By Id](#Get-Workout-By-Id) section.
+Go to the [Get a Workout By Id](#Get-Workout-By-Id).
 ### 1. Create a Set
 Create a set for an existing exercise within an existing workout.
 ```